This guide is continuously updated for relevance, accuracy, and the most recent info.

 Kona N Line’s enhanced sporty upgrades

-Completely redesigned for 2024 with sleeker looks inside and out, the Kona gas-powered model offers dual gasoline powertrain options.
-Including the 2.0L 4-cylinder engine with 147 horsepower and 132 lb. ft of torque and the more potent 1.6L 4-cylinder direct-injected, turbocharged engine with 190 horsepower and 195 lb. ft of torque.
+Completely redesigned for 2024, the Hyundai Kona brought sleeker styling and a more refined interior while offering two gasoline powertrains: a 2.0L 4-cylinder with 147 horsepower and 132 lb-ft of torque, and a 1.6L turbocharged 4-cylinder with 190 horsepower and 195 lb-ft of torque.

 Kona N Line